Postage stamps and postal history of the British Antarctic Territory: First day covers

 The Falkland Islands Philatelic Bureau acts as the sales agent for the British Antarctic Territory.
-Unlike some Antarctic postal administrations, all official First Day Covers are cancelled at the relevant base in the Territory, before being returned to the Philatelic Bureau at Port Stanley for distribution.
+Unlike some Antarctic postal administrations, all official first day cover s are cancelled at the relevant base in the Territory, before being returned to the Philatelic Bureau at Port Stanley for distribution.

 The Antarctic Postman

 The Antarctic Postman, based at Port Stanley, visits BAT bases by ship to officially release new stamps and the stamps are not otherwise available for sale until this has happened.
 The date of the visit is recorded and the stamps are then released at the Falkland Islands Philatelic Bureau, at Port Lockroy for tourists, and elsewhere.